Back to blog

 It depends on the metric.

-• Meta reported more than 1 billion cumulative Llama downloads in March 2025.
+• Meta reported 1.2 billion cumulative Llama downloads in April 2025.

 What is the best open source LLM in 2026?